-The Department of Housing and Urban

-Development and Department of Agriculture,

-in partnership with the Council on Foundations,

-announce the annual Secretaries' Award for

-Public-Philanthropic Partnerships as part of

-the Council's Fall Conference for Community

-Foundations.
-The Secretaries' Award for

-Public-Philanthropic Partnerships recognizes

-excellence in partnerships that have both

-transformed the relationship between the

-sectors and led to measurable benefits in terms

-of increased economic employment, health,

-safety, education, sustainability, inclusivity and

-cultural opportunities, and/or housing access

-for low and moderate-income families.
+The Department of Housing and Urban Development, in partnership with the Council on Foundations, announces the annual Secretary's Awards for Public-Philanthropic Partnerships as part of the Council's Annual Conference.
+The Secretary's Awards for Public-Philanthropic Partnerships recognize excellence in partnerships that have both transformed the relationship between the sectors and led to measurable benefits in terms of increased economic employment, health, safety, education, disaster resilience, inclusivity and cultural opportunities, and/or housing access for low- and moderate-income families.

-The Secretaries' Award for Public-Philanthropic Partnerships
+The Secretary's Awards for Public-Philanthropic Partnerships